ovh/docs/pages/platform/logs-data-platform/index_as_a_service/guide.fr-fr.md

 ---
-title: Opensearch made easy with Index As A Service
+title: OpenSearch made easy with Index As A Service
 slug: index-as-a-service
 order: 2
-excerpt: Use the power of Opensearch without managing a cluster.
+excerpt: Use the power of OpenSearch without managing a cluster.
 section: Features
 ---